 5. Invite only the necessary people

 Have you ever received an invite to a meeting that you had no idea what was about?
 I believe we have all been there.
-Some meeting organizers invite way too many people.
+Some meeting organisers invite way too many people.
 Often meetings with too many people end up with a handful talking and the rest losing focus.

 It is good practice to reduce the number of participants.
-If you have a team of 6 colleagues with the same skill set, then there is often no reason for all to discuss the same topic.
+If you have a team of six colleagues with the same skill set, then there is often no reason for all to discuss the same topic.
 Having a discussion with 2 or 3 representatives and then having an informal presentation to the rest, is a time saver.
 This strategy has to be communicated, so nobody feels left out, this can be informally done by asking who wants to participate.

 Some people might think it is rude to decline a meeting because it seems "irrelevant".
 But I think it is our responsibility to avoid irrelevant meetings and other time wasters.
-There is also no harm in asking the organizer if he or she thinks it makes sense that you attend.
+There is also no harm in asking the organiser if he or she thinks it makes sense that you attend.
 This may be different depending on your organisation's culture.

 6. Start on time but end whenever

-Sometimes it might be useful to spent extra time in a meeting.
+Sometimes it might be useful to spend extra time in a meeting.
 Going a few minutes over time is fine if people do not need to be elsewhere.
 The alternative is booking another meeting, which might just be 5-10 minutes long.

-Also - if you have to leave the meeting early let the rest know this right away, so you can prioritize your time.
+Also - if you have to leave the meeting early let the rest know this right away, so you can prioritise your time.
 You may be needed for something at the end of the agenda.

 7. Have someone take notes

 Have you ever had a meeting twice? - I have.
-Not exactly the same meeting.
-But sometimes you have a meeting and some time later attendees are no longer aligned on what decisions and agreements were made.
+Not exactly the same meeting, but sometimes you have a meeting and some time later attendees are no longer aligned on what decisions and agreements were made.

 The notes could be compiled into a summary and emailed to everyone who was invited to the meeting.
 This way everyone has it and can easily sign off, or reply with an objection if needed.
-The formality of the email of course depend on the audience.
+The formality of the email of course depends on the audience.

 8. Make sure everyone needed attends

 I mentioned earlier that it is important to trim down the number of attendees, this is true, but you do not wish to miss out on an important attendee.
-These are colleagues with expertise knowledge in the field, that you are having the meeting about.
+These are colleagues with expertise in the field that you are having the meeting about.
 Maybe the meeting is about redesigning a system.
 For this meeting it would be wise to have the creator of the old system on board - along with the lead developer of the new one.